 Finally, is the lawyer you are considering hiring going to actually handle your case?
 Frequently, lawyers will refer a case to another lawyer for handling, sometimes even from another attorney’s office altogether.
 It is important that you know upfront the information regarding the handling of your case.
 You should find out exactly who that lawyer is going to be that’ll be handling your case and insist on meeting with that lawyer personally so you can decide whether or not you want that lawyer to represent you for your case.

 Be sure you know who it is that will be handling your case.
-For any other additional questions relating to personal injury cases in Massachusetts, I encourage you to contact today the Earley Law Group at 617-338-7400.
+For any other additional questions relating to personal injury cases in Massachusetts, I encourage you to contact today the Earley Law Group Injury Lawyers at 617-444-7777.
 We’d be more than happy to provide you with a complimentary free case consultation and review.
 Additionally, be sure to request our free books titled the Truth Series so that you can make the best possible decisions for your case.